epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-06-15-awesome-overview.markdown

 Some code might looks like a mess.
 But you'll get the idea quickly, of Lua capability, and also its limitation.
-Then realize of amazing Lua language as a configuration tools, just like this AwesomeWM.
+Then realize of, how amazing Lua language, as a configuration tools, just like this AwesomeWM.
 It has been very interesting to work with Lua.
 I'm looking forward to explore more Lua.